coreycaitlin/coreycaitlin.com/content/treeptych.md

 permalink: /treeptych/
 ---

-# Treeptych for Winter 2016
+# Triptych for Winter 2016

 “What kind of times are these” by [Adrienne Rich](https://www.poetryfoundation.org/poems-and-poets/poems/detail/51092):